RothkopfLab/imgstats-frontiersin/README.md

 This repository contains code for reproducing the results from our paper.
 It consists three main parts.

 ## 1. Simulating virtual agents
 Given the positions and orientations of a human participant, the notebook [`VirtualAgents`](https://github.com/dominikstrb/imgstats-frontiersin/blob/main/Virtual-Agents.ipynb) creates viewing directions of the three virtual agents (straight, down and random) used in the paper.
 The results are saved in `data/virtual-agents`.
+The image datasets for the virtual agents were then generated from these positions and directions using a custom Unity environment.
+Due to its large size, it is only available upon request.

 ## 2. Retina projection